El-SpaceX/samp-plugin-api/README.md

 # samp-plugin-api

-This plugin allows you to run an API on samp-server, being able to manipulate what it will respond to
+I created this plugin as a study project.
+In summary, it allows you to create an API within samp-server.exe, enabling you to retrieve values and execute instructions through requests.

-NOTE: I'm still studying C++, probably many things could be improved in this code (some changes that should sometimes be mandatory)
+The plugin also includes a security system with rate limiting using tokens, which can be activated or deactivated at your discretion.
+This ensures that requests are only processed if they are verified with the token.
+See some example [here](https://github.com/El-SpaceX/samp-plugin-api/tree/main/examples).

 ### Example